 |Yves Perignon, Manager of the SEM-REV infrastructure, Research engineer at CNRS|

 In total, more than 100 presentations were given at the conference.
 These are all available online for registered conference participants throughout 2021 with recorded video and presentations in pdf format.
-You may register to access the presentations on the conference website.

 The papers submitted for the conference are now in peer-review for publication in the Journal of Physics: Conference series.
 These are expected to be on-line with open access by fall 2021.